Join the cause

 Join us in Raleigh and help us #endalz in North Carolina!

-In 2013, advocates from across North Carolina came together to let our state legislators know that we must make Alzheimer's a priority in North Carolina.
+Last year, advocates from across North Carolina came together to let our state legislators know that we must make Alzheimer's a priority in our state.

 Join us to learn about the Alzheimer's Association's state policy priorities and meet face-to-face with key elected officials to tell them your personal story.